More Info In The 2024 FAQ

 CONSENT

-The very first rule in Mosaic Experiment’s Code of Conduct is Consent.
-As a community, we believe in being excellent at consent through education, practice and self-reflection, as well as holding each other accountable.
+The very first section of Mosaic Experiment’s Code of Conduct is Consent.
+Consent is the foundation upon which we practice the 10 Principles.
+As a community, we believe in growing a culture of consent through education, practice, and self-reflection, as well as holding each other accountable.
 Sexual assault, harassment and stalking will not be tolerated.
-Our expectation is that every burner will get verbal “Hell Yes” consent - before taking someone's picture, touching someone's body, using someone's property or giving a gift - by using the 4-Cs Framework for Consent:
+Our expectation is that every burner will get consent - before taking someone's picture, touching someone's body, using someone's property or giving a gift - by using the 4-Cs Framework for Consent:

-• Caring: We care about the well-being and happiness of others as much as we care about our own.
+• Caring: We care about the well-being and autonomy of others.
 We approach every situation as equals and seek the optimal interaction for all involved, including bystanders.
 We recognize that every individual embodies unique experiences, beliefs and desires, and acknowledge our own blindspots, weaknesses, desires and motivations as much as we can.

-• Communication: Ideally, we verbally ask directly and clearly for what we want, with transparency.
+• Communication: Ideally, we ask directly and clearly for what we want, with transparency.
 We actively invite contributions from those we wish to engage and seek to understand their desires and their limits.
+We practice communicating our boundaries, and strive to be aware of our own communication blockages.
 Communication is also on-going: consent can be revoked at any time, and past consent is not an indication of future consent.
-Nudity or sexy dress, or being present in a sexually charged environment is not consent.
-We believe that good communication is fundamental to taking good care of ourselves and each other.
+Nudity or sexy dress, or being present in a sexually charged environment is not a communication of consent.
+Consent must be explicitly communicated.

 • Caution: We remain flexible and aware of changes throughout our interactions with each other.
 We read body language and check in if something seems to have changed.
 Caution means waiting to make sure your gift, physical touch or presence is welcome before engaging someone else.
+Caution helps us avoid assumptions by encouraging us to ask clarifying questions.
 Caution enables us to remain curious about the experience of the other person, rather than focusing only on our own.
 It also reminds us to remain in communication with others and aware of their well-being.

-• Consent: We believe that true consent is freely given – without pressure, without threat, without being convinced, without any doubt.
-Waiting for a “Hell Yes” and enthusiastic consent is the absolute best approach.
+• Consent: We believe that consent is freely given – without pressure, without threat, without being convinced, without any doubt.
+Waiting for a “Hell Yes” and enthusiastic consent is the most certain approach.
 Consent also means being aware of the many ways someone's consent might be compromised, such as being altered, affected by social pressure, group or power dynamics, and other individual characteristics.
-The complexity and ambiguity of human communication requires caring and caution to be done right.
+The complexity and ambiguity of human communication requires caring and caution to navigate skillfully towards fully informed, freely given consent.

-The Response leg of the CARE project consists of the Consent Team.
-The Consent Team collects information about consent incidents, maintains confidential records of all reports, and responds appropriately to each reported incident.
+The Consent Response Team collects information about consent incidents, maintains confidential records of all reports, and responds appropriately to each reported incident.
 The Consent Team takes reports from anyone, at any time through the Mosaic website.
 You can make a report to the Consent Team online here.
 You may choose to remain anonymous or include your contact information with your report.
 Online reports are NOT checked during the event or during everyone’s pre-burn prep time, the two weeks just prior to the event.

-The Education leg of the CARE project consists of the Education Auxiliary and Consent Liaisons from each camp.
 The Education Auxiliary aims to empower all participants to promote positive consent culture before, during, and after every burn.
-They do this by coordinating a consent workshop during the event, working with Greeters to emphasize consent at the entrance (you can say no to a hug!) and engaging the community with consent information on Mosaic Experiment’s social media outlets and wherever possible.
-When you see consent related swag at greeters or even “4-Cs” flyers in the portos - that’s the Education Auxiliary in action!
+They do this by coordinating consent workshops and discussions during the event, working with Greeters to emphasize consent at the entrance (you can say no to a hug!) and engaging the community with consent information on Mosaic Experiment’s social media outlets throughout the year.

 DIRECTIONS